 Mini Reviews (April 2002)

-Bring it On, Joe Dirt, Pitch, Psycho Cop 2, Wet Hot American Summer, Psycho Beach Party, Let the Devil Wear Black, Major League
+Joe Dirt, Pitch, Psycho Cop 2, Psycho Beach Party, Let the Devil Wear Black, Major League

 The most impressive thing about Joe Dirt is the fact that it snagged a PG-13 rating, considering it's packed with gross-out jokes and sexual references.
 Starring David Spade in the title role, the film occurs mostly in flashback with Joe telling his story to a talk radio host (played by Dennis Miller, letting off his usual why-the-hell-am-I-here vibe) and trying to locate his long-lost parents.
 The film plays out as a series of wacky hijinks, as Joe wanders from one bizarre situation to the next - the only problem is, none of it is funny.
 It's entertaining enough, sure, but when it comes to a movie starring David Spade, you expect a laugh or two (at the very least).